AAshrafR/MClinc/README.md

 ## Overview

 MClinc is a modern Android application built to simplify medical appointment booking and patient management.
-It enables users to schedule appointments, manage their profiles, and track medical-related data بسهولة وكفاءة.
+It enables users to schedule appointments, manage their profiles, and track medical-related data easly and efficently.

 The app is developed using **Kotlin** and follows **Clean Architecture**, ensuring scalability, maintainability, and a clear separation of concerns.

+## Firebase Setup

+This project uses Firebase but the `google-services.json` file is not included for security reasons.

 ---